digitallawyer/openlegaldictionary/_definitions/offensive.md

   Rex v.
 Grice, 7 Car. & P. 803; Rex v.
 Noakes, 5 Car. & P. 326.
 In international
-  law, an “of-fensive and defensive league" is one bind-ing the contracting powers not only to aid each other in case of aggression upon ei-ther of them by a third power, but also to support and aid each other ln active and ag-gressive measures against a power with which either of them may engage in war
+  law, an “of-fensive and defensive league" is one bind-ing the contracting powers not only to aid each other in case of aggression upon ei-ther of them by a third power, but also to support and aid each other in active and ag-gressive measures against a power with which either of them may engage in war
 published_at: '2018-07-07'
 layout: post